thingsinjars/jQuery-Scoped-CSS-plugin/README.md

 Notes
 -----

-  * If the browser natively supports <style scoped>, this will return without doing anything
+  * If the browser natively supports `style scoped`, this will return without doing anything
   * Style elements really shouldn't have classes added to them.
 This bit of the functionality should probably use some kind of data attribute.
   * The scoped blocks are emptied out for non-IE browsers because currently only IE supports the 'disabled' attribute.
-  * Opera exhibits a short delay (~20ms) when resolving styles included via @import.
+  * Opera exhibits a short delay (~20ms) when resolving styles included via `@import`.
 There's a forced delay to counter this.
   * Opera seems to add an extra content:none on text nodes.